oscmejia/os-utils/README.md

 The follwoing methods are available:

 ### Calculate CPU usage in the next second.
 This is not an average of CPU usage like in the "os" module.
+The callback will receive a parameter with the value

-	os.cpuUsage();
+	os.cpuUsage( callback );

 ### Calculate free CPU in the next second.
 This is not based on average CPU usage like in the "os" module.
+The callback will receive a parameter with the value

-	os.cpuFree();
+	os.cpuFree( callback );

 ### Get the platform name